zorggn/love-asl/readme.md

 - `Source:getBufferVariance` added, with parameter `unit`, in either `samples`(samplepoints), `milliseconds`, or as a `percentage`; milliseconds being default.
 - `Source:setBufferVariance` added, with parameters `amount` and `unit`; in either `samples`(samplepoints), `milliseconds`, or as a `percentage`; milliseconds being default.
 Randomly varies the length of the buffer within its defined limits.

+- `Source:getMixMethod` added.
+- `Source:setMixMethod` added, with parameters `auto`, `linear` or `cosine`, with the first being default.
+It's best to leave this alone for most use-cases.

 #### Modifications
 - `Source:queue` may now be defined as a "pull-style" callback; if it isn't, it will work as the vanilla "push-style" method.
 (Note: queue type source support not yet implemented.)